Chingu-cohorts/pmrok-chgmgt/Getting-Started---Creating-the-Project-Backlog.md

 I want to provide the URL’s to any supporting diagrams.
 URL’s should have a plain text description in addition to the URL itself.
 So I can quickly and easily provide reviewers with more detail about my idea
 ```
+Even though the story is expressed in non-technical terms this doesn't mean that you can't annotate it with technical details as they become known.
+Many of the tools you have at your disposal allow story cards to contain additional information.
+However, while documentation is important keep in mind that Agile values working code over comprehensive documentation this doesn't mean you don't produce documentation.
+It means you produce it at the right level of detail and at the right time.

+## Backlog Grooming

+Once you have defined your initial backlog of tasks you can start your first sprint as previously described.
+With each team meeting and each sprint you will be updating the backlog with new information that comes to light.
+This will involve adding, modifying, and even removing stories.
+You'll find that some stories aren't granular enough and must be broken up into additional stories, you'll find than stories you thought were completed need to be moved out of the Done lane on your project board and back into In Progress.
+In short, keeping the backlog relevant is a never ending task while the project is underway.

+## Wrapping It Up

+This has been a very light introduction to Agile project management and has been focused on practical steps to get your project to the point where you can start Sprint 1.
+Just as there are many paths to failure there are also many paths to success.
+As Chingu PM's its your responsibility to share what you've learned with your peers.
+Feel free to add your lesson's learned to this wiki.

+Good luck on your projects!